-- Inspectors, Assistant Directors and Strategic Directors attend and speak at a range of conferences, workshops and other events held by sectors. - An annual programme of recruitment, training and updates for external inspectors, such as Peer Inspectors, Additional Inspectors and Challenge Advisors. - Regular meetings with Welsh Government to provide advice as set out in the annual Remit from the Minister for Education to the Chief Inspector. - Our website is our main online communication channel, offering sign-up services for RSS feeds and email news.
-We evaluate its performance to ensure that users can find what they need and that our inspection reports, effective practice, thematic reports and corporate publications are accessible to all. - Our blogs offer insights into topical matters about education and training.
-Each post is written by one of our inspectors.

-- Our monthly stakeholder e-shot ('Estyn update') rounds up recently published effective practice and thematic reports, and keeps you up to date on new developments.
-We send it to:

-- Additional Inspectors

-- Peer Inspectors

-- Lay Inspectors

-- All education and training providers

-- Stakeholders registered through our website

-- Our social media channels, Facebook, Twitter and LinkedIn help to amplify our messages and facilitate informal feedback.
+- Inspectors, Assistant Directors and Strategic Directors attend and speak at a range of conferences, workshops and other events held across Wales and beyond. - We run an annual programme of recruitment, training and updates for external inspectors, such as peer Inspectors, additional Inspectors and school improvement partners. - We hold regular meetings with Welsh Government and Medr to provide advice as set out in the annual Remit from the Minister for Education to the Chief Inspector. - Our website is our main online communication channel.
+We launched a new website in September 2024 which has been developed following a programme of user experience testing and feedback sessions.
+We will evaluate its performance regularly to ensure that users can find what they need and that our key messages, inspection reports, effective practice, thematic reports and corporate publications are accessible to all. - Our communications team focus on developing engaging content to update on developments in relation to our work and to offer insights into topical matters about education and training. - Our half termly stakeholder e-shot ('Datgan') rounds up recent campaigns, effective practice and thematic reports.
+It keeps stakeholders up to date on new developments.
+We send it to: - Additional Inspectors - Peer Inspectors - Lay Inspectors - All education and training providers - Stakeholders registered through our website - Our social media channels, Facebook, X, LinkedIn and Youtube to help to amplify our messages and facilitate informal feedback.